A Scalable Entity-Based Framework for Auditing Bias in LLMs: Conclusion

 \section{Conclusion}

 Our study contributes to LLM auditing in the context of their increasing use in automated decision-making across high-stakes domains.
 The evaluated tasks correspond to concrete applications, including humanitarian monitoring and reporting~\cite{aradhana2024innovating, cantini2025harnessing}, legal and diplomatic analysis~\cite{dulka2022use, peng2025diplomacyagent}, and corporate or political risk assessment~\cite{kim2025measuring, joshi2025review, xing2025designing}.
 As such, the observed bias patterns arise in task settings that mirror real-world deployments rather than artificial benchmarks.
-Because algorithmic choices can encode social patterns, audits should be paired with careful reporting to avoid reifying model outputs as ground truth~\cite{bender2021stochastic}.

 In response to RQ2, our analysis shows that bias manifests systematically across domains and tasks, even in structured classification settings.
 These disparities are not uniform but task-dependent, with consistent negative associations for non-Western countries and Global South companies across financial, humanitarian, and legal evaluations.
 Such patterns indicate that model outputs are shaped not only by task framing but also by persistent entity-level priors, which may translate into unequal treatment when using these systems for resource allocation, compliance assessment, or risk scoring.